$159,708Average Value$133Average Price per Sq Ft6Homes For Sale

 Hyde Park School in Hyde Park serves kindergarten through second grade students.

-Gaskill Prep School in Hyde Park is within walking distance of the Hyde Park neighborhood.
+Gaskill Prep School is within walking distance of the Hyde Park neighborhood.

-Niagara Falls High School has several award-winning student programs.
+Niagara Falls High School offers award-winning TV, theater, and music programs.

 GreatSchools: